MesterMan03/blog/docs/the-phalanx-formation.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ed/Greek_Phalanx.jpg/465px-Greek_Phalanx.jpg)

-The hoplites would form the phalanx by standing in rows next to one another, covering the left parts of their bodies (and the right part of their left-side-neighbor's body) with their hoplons, and their spears sticking out from the gaps between the shields.
+The hoplites would form the phalanx by standing in rows next to one another, covering the left parts of their bodies (and the right part of their left-side-neighbor's body) with their _hoplons_, and their spears sticking out from the gaps between the shields.
 Once in formation, the phalanx would move slowly toward the enemy, fighting them off slowly and blocking nearly all incoming hits with their shields, holding the formation as tightly as they possibly could in order to break through the ranks of the other side.

 The phalanx was used on the front lines in a "pushing match" against the opposing side, quite literally since those in the front of the phalanx were often being pushed by the shields of those behind them.
 In later years, this strategy was used to make the phalanx as a sort of human battering ram to break into the enemy's front lines while the cavalry cleaned up the flanks.